Async Execution Patterns for DuckDB Spatial & Modern Analytical SQL

 # Thread scaling: 8 is optimal for 16-core CPUs running heavy geometry ops.

-# Exceeding physical core count yields diminishing returns due to spatial index lock contention.
+# Exceeding physical core count yields diminishing returns due to cache contention.

 conn.execute("SET threads = 8;")